-In collaboration with Artist Saada Awaleh, SCCC will be hosting 2 paint workshops for kids ages 6-8 and 9-12 using 2021’s theme of “The Black Family: Representation & Identity“.
+In collaboration with Artist Saada Awaleh, SCCC will be hosting 2 paint workshops for kids ages 6-12 and youths 13 and up.
 Workshops are open to 12 children MAX and are on a first come-first serve basis.
+For more information or to register email Chase at firstname.lastname@example.org

 Scadding Court Community Centre proudly celebrates Black History Month every February, as a time to celebrate and remember all the ways that peoples of African Histories (Black Canadians) have contributed to Canada’s history and culture.